-Participant's accounts are credited with the participant's and participating employer's matching contributions, and the respective investment earnings (losses) of the individual funds.
-Allocations are based on participant earnings on account balances, as defined.
+Participant's accounts are credited with the participant's and participating employers' matching contributions, and the respective investment earnings (losses) of the individual funds.
+Allocations are based on participant earnings or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.

 Participants may borrow from the Plan in any amount greater than \$1,000 but less than 50 percent of the participants' vested account balance.
 In no event can the participant borrow more than \$50,000.
 Loan terms are for a period not to exceed five years, except for loans taken for the purchase of a primary residence (home loans) which may have terms up to ten years.
-Loans are secured by the balance in the participant's account and bear a reasonable rate of interest.
+Loans are secured by the balance in the participant's account and bear a reasonable rate of interest at the date of loan origination.
 Principal and interest on the loan are repaid in substantially level installments.
-As of December 31, 2001, interest rates ranged from 6.0 percent to 10.5 percent.
+As of December 31, 2002, interest rates ranged from 5.25 percent to 10.5 percent.